evnchw/evnchw.github.io/_quant/refresher_hjb.md

 Now, the randomness comes from $$B_s$$, a Brownian on the probability space $$\left(\Omega, \mathcal{F}, \{\mathcal{F}_s\}_{s \geq t}, P\right)$$.
 At each time step $$s$$ it takes on the realization of a random outcome $$\omega \in \Omega$$ ("possible outcomes," specifically a sigma-algebra), according to the probability measure $$P$$ and respecting the current filtration $$\mathcal{F}_s$$.
 This (realized) random draw $$\omega \in \Omega$$ impacts the states and controls thereafter, hence we write $$x_s(\omega)$$ and $$a_x(\omega)$$ to indicate they depend on this randomness.

-Therefore, the sequence of events of time $s$ proceeds as follows:
+Therefore, the sequence of events of time $$s$$ proceeds as follows:

 - The agent begins with a vector of states $$x_s(\omega) \in \mathcal{R}^d$$ as well as that realized Brownian draw $$\omega \in \Omega$$.
 - On observing those the agent decides which actions to take, aka the vector of controls $$a_s(\omega) \in \mathcal{R}^m$$.